-On January 26, 1979, 16 year old Kim Bryant went missing and was later found dead a month later in a desert area close to West Charleston Boulevard.
+On January 26, 1979, 16 year old Kim Bryant went missing and police later found her dead a month later in a desert area close to West Charleston Boulevard.
 Bryant went to school and never returned, and she was last seen at a fast-food restaurant on the same day she went missing on North Decatur Boulevard.

 Lloyd Dwayne Bogel and Patricia Kalitzke, 1956

 On January 3, 1956, three boys on a hike discovered the body of Lloyd Duane Bogel, an 18 year old boy with a gunshot wound in the head.
 The next day a County Road worker found the body of Patricia Kalitzke, a 16 year old girl with similar lethal injuries.

 For decades investigators had numerous leads in the case, but none led them to the truth.
 In 2012 the case was assigned to Detective Sergeant Jon Kadner, who digitized the case file.
 With the help of DNA from a vaginal swab from Kalitzke’s autopsy, preserved for years through a microscopic slide, the case finally got some light.

 Another detective, Phil Matterson, sent the sample for testing, where experts confirmed the sperm did not belong to Patricia’s boyfriend Bogel.
 In 2019 DNA forensic testing confirmed that Kenneth Gould was the perpetrator of the crime, but he had passed away in 2007.
 Detectives further proved that Gould was the culprit by conducting DNA testing on his children.

 Krystal Beslanowitch, 1995